Regular procedure

 Introduction of the appeal

-A judicial appeal can be introduced with a petition before the CALL against all negative decisions of the CGRS within 30 days.[54]
-When the applicant is being detained in a specific place in view of his or her removal from the territory (a place as described in art.
-74/8 and 74/9 of the Aliens act), the time limit to appeal is reduced to 10 days, and to 5 days if a thus detained person appeals against an inadmissibility decision after a subsequent application for international protection.[55]
+A judicial appeal can be introduced with a petition before the CALL against all negative decisions of the CGRS within 30 days.[52]
+When the applicant is being detained in a specific place in view of their removal from the territory (a place as described in art.
+74/8 and 74/9 of the Aliens act), the time limit to appeal is reduced to 10 days, and to 5 days if a detained person appeals against an inadmissibility decision after a subsequent application for international protection.[53]
 The time limit is also reduced to 10 days for appeals against inadmissibility decisions after subsequent applications for international protection of other applicants (see Admissibility procedure: Appeal), and for appeals in cases in which the CGRS has applied the accelerated procedure (see Accelerated procedure: Appeal).

 Although the digitalisation of the procedure before the CALL is a long-awaited measure, questions are raised as to the total abandonment of fax or any other easily accessible digital communication means.
 The current system risks negatively affecting applicants not assisted by a lawyer who cannot access the J-BOX system.
-In its advisory opinion, the Council of State raised the question if the abandonment of fax notifications would not deprive certain categories of applicants of a fundamental communication method, thus violating the general principle of law of access to justice.
-The Council of State indicated that, unless the legislator would allow for the system not to be applied in cases of extremely urgent necessity, the abandonment of fax communications would violate the right to access to justice in a discriminatory way.[62]
+In its advisory opinion, the Council of State raised the question if the abandonment of fax notifications would not deprive certain categories of applicants of a fundamental communication method, thus disproportionately restricting access to justice as a general principle of the rule of law.
+The Council of State indicated that, unless the legislator would allow for the system not to be applied in cases of extremely urgent necessity, the abandonment of fax communications would violate the right to access to justice in a discriminatory way.[59]
 Notwithstanding this advisory opinion, the legislator has decided to abandon the use of fax as a communication method altogether, without providing other electronic communication means for people who do not have access to J-BOX, arguing that in the current state of jurisprudence, the introduction of a suspension appeal in extremely urgent necessity is only possible for people faced with the imminent risk of being removed from the territory.
 These people can either introduce the appeal in the hands of the director of the detention facility, if they are being detained, or physically at the clerk service of the CALL against receipt.
 However, the limitation of the suspension procedures in extremely urgent necessity to this category of applicants is not based on legislative texts but on the latest jurisprudence of the CALL.
 Since the Belgian legal system is not based on precedents, this situation might evolve in time, making it possible for other people – for example persons applying for student visa and residing abroad – to introduce suspension procedures in extremely urgent necessity.
 The new appeal system may make it very difficult for them to access the appeal procedure without seeking help from a Belgian lawyer.

 Effects of the appeal